 Florida law states that a court may impose sanctions on a party or attorney who raises a frivolous claim or defense or unreasonably delays a judicial proceeding.
+The court may require the culpable party or attorney to pay for the other party's attorney fees.
+A party can appeal a court's award or denial of sanctions; however, the appellate court must affirm the award or denial, unless the lower court abused its discretion.
 This bill entitles a party to attorney fees and costs if the party prevails in an action challenging a local government ordinance as preempted.
-However, attorney fees and costs may not be awarded if the local government withdraws or repeals the ordinance within 30 days after receiving a claim that the ordinance is preempted or the filing of a motion seeking attorney fees and costs under the new statutory section, whichever occurs first.
-The bill prospective and only applies to cases commenced on or after July 1, 2019.
+However, attorney fees and costs may not be awarded if the local government withdraws or repeals the ordinance within 21 days after receiving a written claim that the ordinance is preempted or the filing of a motion seeking attorney fees and costs under the new statutory section, whichever occurs first.
+The bill states it is remedial and applies retroactively to cases pending or commenced on or after July 1, 2019.

-HB 829 will now go to the Governor.
+HB 829 will now move to the House floor.

 AIF supports legislative attorney fee reform that helps prevent onerous fees imposed on businesses post-litigation.